CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ## Seeding the STLVs
 * Remove STLV that was rotating with DPBS overnight.
 Remove the syringes and the stockcocks and drain the DPBS.
 Replace with new stopcocks and syringes (without the plungers; keep them sterile for later use).
-* Trypsinize one T75 flask and resuspend in 10 ml of DMEM.
-Each flask is used to seed a single reactor but count cells before adding to STLV using hemocytometer, we want ~10 million cells per reactor.
+* Trypsinize 1-2 T75 flasks for each reactor that you want to set-up.
+We generally get 8-10 million Caco-2 cells from a single T75, and we need 10 million cells to set-up a single reactor.
+* Recover trypsinized cells in ~10ml of DMEM, spin down at 300xg for 8min, and resuspend in 10ml of fresh media.
+Count cells and adjust to 1 million cells per ml.
-* Mix 10 ml bead suspension with cells to give 20 ml of volume.
+* Mix 10 ml bead suspension with 10ml of cells (10 million cells) to give 20 ml of volume.
 * Transfer the cell-bead suspension carefully to the STLV vessel through the center port.
 * Recover residual cell-bead mix from tube with D10 media and transfer to the STLV.
 * Close the center port and q.s. volume in STLV vessel to 50 ml with D10 media through the syringes (until liquid starts overflow back each syringe about halfway).